himagra/binarysearchtree/README.md

 # binarysearchtree
-Functions  which can be performed in a binary search tree like search or checking if a tree is bst
+Functions  which can be performed in a binary search tree like search or checking if a tree is bst etc.